in2code-de/in2publish_core/Documentation/Installation/Configuration/LocalConfiguration.md

   # FAL related settings
   fal:

+    # Set this to FALSE if you take care of the auto_increment yourself (e.g. when having FAL uploads in the
+    # foreign frontend.
+If set to TRUE it will enable the auto_increment synchronization whenever
+    # the publish files module was opened.
+    # This enabled by default because it will lead to problems if you did not set the auto_increment to a high value
+    # before disabling this option.
+    #
+    # It is recommended to not disable it if you are rather sure that there are no file uploads on live.
+    # If you have uploads on live (which you should not) you must enable this or you will get problems with file references.
+    reserveSysFileUids: TRUE

     # This setting will enable a sys_file lookup based on the file identifier of files which were found in the storage
     # but not in the database.
 (Database files are found by their folder hash)